St. Mary's South Side Catholic High School

-St. Mary's High School is a Catholic, archdiocesan, all-boys high school rooted in the Marianist tradition in St. Louis, Missouri.
-It has a comprehensive college prep curriculum and offers an honors program along with college credit courses.
+St. Mary's South Side Catholic High School is an independent Catholic, all-boys high school rooted in the Marianist tradition in St. Louis, Missouri.
+Founded in 1931 as South Side Catholic High School by at the Archdiocese of St. Louis, it became independent in 2023 as a new institution with its current name.
 It is situated on a 27-acre campus in the Dutchtown neighborhood.

 History

-Student work together to finish the class assignment.
+Students work together on a class assignment.

 In September 1931, South Side Catholic High School opened with Christian Brothers teaching in two classrooms, small buildings on the premises of St. Joseph's Orphanage.
 Two years later ten Marianist Brothers were teaching 275 students.
 Beginning in 1935 the orphanage building was remodeled and became the school, from which 62 students graduated in 1936, the year the school received accreditation from the North Central Association of Colleges and Schools and from the University of Missouri.
-The school reached its peak enrollment of 1,100 students in 1946 and was renamed St. Mary's High in 1947.
+The school reached its peak enrollment of 1,100 students in 1946 and was renamed St. Mary's High School in 1947.

 When a new, $1.5 million building was completed in 1964, there were 883 students in 19 classrooms, besides three laboratories for science and one for languages, a library, cafeteria, administrative offices, and rooms for 30 Marianists on the third floor.
 In 1967 a wing was added with rooms for teachers and for guidance, chemistry, biology and typing; and additional classrooms, four of which could be opened to form two rooms seating 110 each.
 An athletic complex was begun in 1988, with a grass field for football and soccer and an all-weather track.
 Lighting was added in 1992.

 The original gymnasium of 1938 was destroyed by fire in 1993 and replaced with a new complex named for Archbishop John L. May.
 It included weight rooms, a batting cage, and an alumni meeting room.
 Computer facilities were added throughout the school in 1993, enhanced in 2004, and again in 2013, when each student was supplied with a notebook computer.
 In 1998 a chapel was received from Catholic Charities and refurbished to become Holy Family Chapel.
 In 2000, renovations included converting the Marianist quarters into a fine arts center and band room.
 The Archdiocese of St. Louis and the United States Province of the Society of Mary continue to sponsor the school, and 19 faculty members have become lay Marianists.